 Stop the water

 Find water valves and shut off your water.
-It’s important to prevent greater damage before the initial issue can be fixed.
+Prevent greater damage even before knowing what the problem is.

 Remove electrical devices